Vitovlje Malo

 Vitovlje Malo is a village in the municipality of Dobretići, Central Bosnia Canton, Bosnia and Herzegovina.

 History

-Vitovlje Malo was at one time in Skender Vakuf municipality, in the then country of Yugoslavia.
-Under the 1995 Dayton Agreement, which concluded the Bosnian War of 1992–1995, Bosnia and Herzegovina was divided into the two political entities Federation of Bosnia and Herzegovina and Republika Srpska.
+Vitovlje Malo was in Skender Vakuf municipality in the former Yugoslavia.
+Under the 1995 Dayton Agreement ending the Bosnian War of 1992–1995, Bosnia and Herzegovina was divided into two political entities: the Federation of Bosnia and Herzegovina and Republika Srpska.
 Skender Vakuf (by then renamed Kneževo) became part of the latter, and Vitovlje Malo of the former.
-Vitovlje Malo was accordingly transferred to the new municipality of Dobretići, in the Federation of Bosnia and Herzegovina.
+Vitovlje Malo was transferred to the new municipality of Dobretići in the Federation of Bosnia and Herzegovina.

 Demographics

 Population data from official censuses are: